skx/evalfilter/README.md

   * Your host-application can also set variables which are accessible to the user-script.
 * There are series of built-in primitives which can be used by your scripts, and you can export your own host-specified functions easily.
   * For example the `print` function to generate output from your script is just a simple function implemented in Golang and exported to the environment.
+* You can define functions inside your scripts, to provide abstraction and remove redundency.
+  * See [_examples/scripts/scope.in](_examples/scripts/scope.in) for a brief example.

-Our script implements a golang-style loop, using either `for` or `while`:
+Our script implements a golang-style loop, using either `for` or `while` as the keyword:

     count = 0;
     while ( count < 10 ) {